Power BI vs Manufacturing Analytics

 What is Microsoft Power BI?

 Power BI is Microsoft’s core business intelligence product inside the MS Suite.
-In our opinion, it is one of the best BI solutions on the market; one that is designed to work with thousands of different industries
+In our opinion, it is one of the best BI solutions on the market; one that is designed to work with thousands of different industries.

-Power BI is powerful but needs your direction
+Power BI is Powerful but Needs Your Direction

 Many companies have built manufacturing dashboards using Power BI.
 There are hundreds of different types of plots and charts a user can build allowing them to try many different options to display data exactly the way they want it.
 Custom building data displays allow users to dig through the data and build their own visualizations; meaning you could build just about any of the dashboards that come pre-configured in SensrTrx.
 This can be very useful for more technically advanced users.

-The trouble with Power BI
+The Trouble with Power BI

 As you can see by reading above, Power BI vs manufacturing analytics has a few key differences:

 - Power BI does not acquire data, it relies on existing databases.
 Companies must deploy data acquisition solutions in each factory and synchronize that data with Power BI.